HAMdetector/Escape.jl/docs/src/installation.md

 switch into package mode by typing `]`, followed by `add https://github.com/HAMdetector/Escape.jl`.

 To check if all dependencies are correctly installed and HAMdetector functions as it is supposed to, run `test Escape`.

+It is also strongly recommended setting the `JULIA_NUM_THREADS` environment variable to the number of available CPU threads or equivalently starting julia with `julia -t auto`.